Gingrich and Santorum battle for Deep South conservatives

 "For me, it's more about who I feel comfortable with," said Elizabeth Martin, a dermatologist from Hoover, Alabama.
 She said she was undecided but wanted to hear more about the economy, healthcare reform and foreign policy.

-A pro-Santorum Super PAC bought ads in Mississippi and Alabama worth up to $600,000 criticizing Romney and Gingrich.
-Romney's allied Super PAC has been on the air in both states most of the week with nearly $3 million in ads attacking Santorum.
+A pro-Santorum Super PAC bought ads in Mississippi and Alabama worth up to $600,000 (382,848.39 pounds) criticizing Romney and Gingrich.
+Romney's allied Super PAC has been on the air in both states most of the week with nearly $3 million (1 million pounds) in ads attacking Santorum.

 Neither Alabama nor Mississippi have been vital primary contests in recent Republican presidential races, but they moved up in the calendar and joined together this year in hopes of boosting their clout.